ibm-cloud-docs/vpc/byok-planning-encryption.md

 |__ For customer-managed encryption, consider importing or creating multiple root keys and [rotating your keys](/docs/vpc?topic=vpc-vpc-key-rotation) for greater security.|
 |__ Make sure you have a unique name for your virtual server instances, volumes, and file shares.
 For example, if you have a method for naming volumes with customer-managed encryption, it's much easier to filter and search for them later.|
 |__ Determine how long you want to retain the resource and whether you might want to [make the data inaccessible](/docs/vpc?topic=vpc-vpc-encryption-managing#instance-byok-inaccessible-data) for any reason.|
-{: caption="Table 1.
-Checklist for planning data encryption" caption-side="top"}
+{: caption="Checklist for planning data encryption" caption-side="top"}

 ## Prerequisites for setting up customer-managed encryption
 {: #byok-encryption-prereqs}